QubesOS/qubes-doc/user/templates/fedora/fedora-upgrade.md

 [user@fedora-<new>-minimal ~]# fstrim -v /
 ```

-(Shut down TemplateVM by any normal means.)
+(Shut down template by any normal means.)

 (If you encounter insufficient space issues, you may need to use the methods described for the standard template above.)

 ## StandaloneVMs

-The procedure for upgrading a Fedora [StandaloneVM](/doc/standalone-and-hvm/) is the same as for a TemplateVM.
+The procedure for upgrading a Fedora [StandaloneVM](/doc/standalone-and-hvm/) is the same as for a template.

 ## Release-specific notes

-See the [news](/news/) announcement for each specific TemplateVM release for any important notices about that particular release.
+See the [news](/news/) announcement for each specific template release for any important notices about that particular release.

 ### End-of-life (EOL) releases